Learning to Learn-at-Test-Time: Language Agents with Learnable Adaptation Policies

-Algorithm~\ref{alg:run_ttl} defines the \textsc{RunTTL} inner loop and Algorithm~\ref{alg:meta_training} shows the outer meta-training loop.
-The expert pool is initialized by scoring the seed prompt $\phi_0$ on each validation task, and $\textsc{score}(\xi)$ denotes W-AUC in our experiments.
+Our outer loop employs reflective prompt evolution, in spirit similar to reflective optimizers such as GEPA \citep{agrawal2026gepa}: candidate meta-prompts are proposed through reflection and selected by the session-level W-AUC they achieve.
+Algorithm~\ref{alg:meta_training} shows the full procedure, where $\textsc{score}(\xi)$ denotes W-AUC.
+The expert pool is initialized by evaluating the seed prompt $\phi_0$ on each validation task.

 \textbf{Proposal and Local Validation.} Each iteration samples a parent meta-prompt from the current expert pool and a training task from $\mathcal{D}_{\text{train}}$, and runs a TTL session on that task with the meta-agent governed by the sampled meta-prompt (Algorithm~\ref{alg:meta_training}, lines~2--3).
 The proposer LLM then reads the resulting session and proposes a revised candidate (line~4).
-This candidate is re-evaluated on the same task; only candidates that improve W-AUC on that task proceed to global validation (lines~5--8).
+This candidate is re-evaluated on the same task.
+Only candidates that improve W-AUC on that task proceed to global validation (lines~5--8).

-\phantomsection \textbf{Expert Pool.} Similar to the per-task candidate tracking in GEPA \citep{agrawal2026gepa}, the expert pool stores the best meta-prompt found so far for each task in $\mathcal{D}_{\text{val}}$.
+\phantomsection \textbf{Expert Pool.} The expert pool stores the best meta-prompt found so far for each task in $\mathcal{D}_{\text{val}}$.
 A candidate that passes the local validation is evaluated on all validation tasks and replaces the current expert for every task on which it achieves a new best score (Algorithm~\ref{alg:meta_training}, lines~10--16).

 \textbf{Expert Selection.} After the meta-training budget is exhausted, the expert pool contains a set of specialized meta-prompts.
 We select a single meta-prompt $\phi^*$ for deployment by choosing the expert with the highest average validation score.
-When per-task reward scales differ substantially across the benchmark, we normalize via per-task z-scores before averaging to prevent easy-to-improve tasks from dominating the selection (details in Appendix~\ref{app:expert_selection}).
+When per-task reward scales differ substantially across tasks, we normalize via per-task z-scores before averaging to prevent easy-to-improve tasks from dominating the selection (details in Appendix~\ref{app:expert_selection}).

 \textbf{Evaluation.} At test time, $\phi^*$ is frozen and deployed on tasks from the held-out set $\mathcal{D}_{\text{test}}$.
-The meta-agent updates the actor's system prompt between episodes exactly as during training, but $\phi^*$ itself is no longer modified.
+The meta-agent updates the actor's system prompt between episodes exactly as during training, but $\phi^*$ is no longer modified.